15 advantages of setting up a limited company

 A limited company is a separate legal entity from that of its owners.

-Everything from the company bank account, to ownership of assets and involvement in tenders and contracts is purely company business and separate from the interests of the company’s shareholders.
+Everything from the company bank account to asset ownership and involvement in tenders and contracts is purely company business and separate from the interests of the company’s shareholders.

 A sole trader and his/her business is a single entity from a legal and tax point of view.

-Working via your own company may provide your business with a more professional image.
+Working via your own company may give your business a more professional image.

 You are also likely to find that larger firms prefer to deal with incorporated businesses rather than sole traders.

-If you’re a professional contractor, for example, clients will only work with you if you are operating via an intermediary – your own limited company, or an umbrella.
+If you’re a professional contractor, for example, clients will only work with you if you operate via an intermediary—your own limited company or an umbrella.

 Once you register a company with Companies House, the company name is legally protected.